PV177/SCstudio_modely V. Řehák

 Syllabus

-Team project in one of the following three areas: networks, grids, and multimedia.
+• Team project in one of the following three areas: networks, grids, and multimedia.
 Student can choose or are assigned an independent (but team based, i.e. an assignment for a group of student) project.
 Solving the project students will master the advanced understanding of a subject, acquire basic research methodology, will perform the research and will present achieved results.
 The work progress will be evaluated on regular weekly seminars, where students will receive the necessary feedback on their undertakings.
+The last seminar will be devoted to the overall evaluation and students will receive credits.

 Literature

-KUROSE, James F. Computer networking :a top-down approach featuring the Internet.
-Boston: Addison-Wesley, 2003. xvii, 752.
-ISBN 0-321-17644-8. info
+• KUROSE, James F. Computer networking :a top-down approach featuring the Internet.
+Boston: Addison-Wesley. xvii, 752.
+ISBN 0-321-17644-8.
+2003. info

-GOUDA, Mohamed G. Elements of network protocol design.
-New York: John Wiley & Sons, 1998. xviii, 506.
-ISBN 0-471-19744-0. info
+• GOUDA, Mohamed G. Elements of network protocol design.
+New York: John Wiley & Sons. xviii, 506.
+ISBN 0471197440.
+1998. info

 Teaching methods